Sakshi-Rani-21/IPhone-Sales-Analysis-In-Python/README.md

-# iPhone Sales Analysis using Python
+# iPhone Sales Analysis Using Python
 This project analyzes iPhone sales data to uncover trends and insights using Python.

 ## Project Overview